-Ethiopia Outreach consists of a group of first-year medical students and physicians from the University of Texas Health Science Center San Antonio that travels to rural Ethiopia for 3-4 weeks each summer to provide free medical service to underprivileged populations.
+Ethiopia Outreach consists of a group of first and second-year medical students and physicians from the University of Texas San Antonio that travels to rural Ethiopia for 3-4 weeks each summer to provide free medical service to underprivileged populations.
 Ethiopia Outreach has partnered with Common River, a non-governmental organization based in Aleta Wondo, Ethiopia.
 Common River’s goal is “to create balanced, productive, and self-sustaining communities for others to witness and replicate.”
 At the same time, our program works to train physicians who are not only competent but also compassionate, patient-driven, globally-minded and responsive to the health care needs of our society.

 Each year, Ethiopia Outreach brings direct patient care to some of the world’s most impoverished families.
 We view our mission primarily as one of empowerment: empowering the clinics with the means to be successful via supplies and education, empowering the villagers of Aleta Wondo with the confidence to use these clinics as a resource and empowering other medical providers in the area with the opportunity to serve the people of Aleta Wondo.
 In order to do this each summer, members of the Ethiopia Outreach team:

 - Work with established government clinics to provide intake clinics for the villagers of Aleta Wondo